 About the program

-A key achievement of Phase 1 of our Sustainable Comprehensive Eye Care project has been the construction of a specialist eye unit at Oudomxay Provincial Hospital; it serves as a surgical centre but also a training base for regional eye health workers.
-Phase 2 of the project will see The Foundation’s work expand into a further six provinces.
+As part of our Sustainable Comprehensive Eye Care project, we constructed a specialist eye unit at Oudomxay Provincial Hospital; which serves as a surgical centre but also a training base for regional eye health workers.

 The Foundation’s priorities in Lao PDR include: